 Manara Materials proposes a project to advance environmentally friendly and zero waste technology to localize a critical mineral supply chain in California to support clean energy manufacturing and advanced manufacturing.
-The project supports the creation of a close loop critical mineral supply chain in the state that revolves around California material recycling and refining jobs for Californians to make clean energy products for California
+The proposed concept project supports the creation of a close loop critical mineral supply chain in the state that revolves around promoting a California material recycling and refining workforce to make clean energy products for California and the world.